OperationSpark/asd-walker/README.md

 # 🚶‍♂️ Box Walker

-Control a walking box using your arrow keys — it’s a simple concept with powerful coding lessons behind the scenes.
-This project builds on what you learned in **Bouncing Box** and introduces real-time interaction using the keyboard, movement logic, and basic collision detection.
+Control a box with your arrow keys!
+It might seem simple, but this project will deepen your understanding of animation, keyboard input, and object-based game logic.

+You’ll take what you learned in **Bouncing Box** and level it up by:

+- Responding to real-time keyboard events
+- Tracking and updating position using an object
+- Moving and drawing with jQuery
+- Adding game rules like screen boundaries
+- Laying the groundwork for more interactive games

+Whether you’re aiming to create your first multiplayer experience, explore tag mechanics, or build your own arcade-style game — this is where it starts.

+🕹️ Time to move!

 <img src="img/walker-demo.gif" alt="walker demo gif">